I am very happy to be here among the

 extension, then he is given a five year term.

-they can summon the authorities and they can do this.
-Here I will take you to
+In the past, whenever there has been a crisis, as you might have heard a joint parliamentary committee is set up.
+So they can summon the authorities and they can do this.
+Here I will take you to some recent developments in the USA.

 The USA also follows almost the same